Skip to product information

 Recruited in Italy, with men selected for their above-average height, it remained on the peninsula during the Year of the Four Emperors, initially siding with Vitellius and permanently adopting the name Italica.

-After Vespasian's ascension, it was transferred to Moesia, based in Novae on the Danube, where it remained for centuries as a pillar of the Danubian Limes and a center of intense construction activities, particularly bridges and infrastructure along the river.
+After Vespasian's ascension, it was transferred to Moesia, based in Novae on the Danube, where it remained for centuries as a pillar of the Danubian limes and a center of intense construction activities, particularly bridges and infrastructure along the river.
 It participated in Trajan's Dacian Wars and in campaigns against Germanic tribes under Marcus Aurelius.
-In the Severan age, it supported Septimius Severus against Pescennius Niger, also operating in Byzantium and the East.
-In the 3rd century, it contributed to the construction of the limes Transalutanus, and detachments operated in Dalmatia; epigraphic traces attest to its presence on the Danube as late as the early 5th century, a sign of a long and continuous history in the service of the Empire.
+During the Severan era, it supported Septimius Severus against Pescennius Niger, also operating in Byzantium and the East.
+In the 3rd century, it contributed to the construction of the limes Transalutanus and detachments operated in Dalmatia; epigraphic traces attest to its presence on the Danube as late as the early 5th century, a sign of a long and continuous history in the service of the Empire.

 • Formato 40x30 cm